 If you're reading this, we would be pleased to have you join us.
 You can join (and leave) the game at any time, and you can vote for the next move without even following the account on the platform of your choice.
 However, it might help keep the game going if you agree to be reminded to review new moves.

 I have an arbiter-like role in this game.
 Specifically, I will check for dead positions, insufficient material, stalemate, repetition of board positions, applicability of the fifty- and seventy-five-move rules, and so on.
 However, I'm not a strong enough chess player to offer insightful commentary.
 If you are reading this and you are a strong chess player who would like to add some colour by commentating on the moves, please get in touch.
 Otherwise, or maybe as well as, we will offer some computer analysis at the end of the game to understand the turning points.
+In any case, the game will be imported into Lichess for analysis and posterity.

 Running out of time happens when a poll runs out of time with no votes.
 In this case a second, identical poll is run for one week.
 If at the end of this time there are still no votes, the player loses, unless there's no possible way for their opponent to win, in which case the game is drawn.